 Is your company on the look out for new office space?

-Here are some things to think about as you begin or continue your search.
+Here’s how to choose an office space and some things to think about as you begin or continue your search.

 1. Location, Location, Location

 When it comes to real estate, location is everything.
 When going on office tours, make sure to take the location of the space into consideration.
 Is the space convenient for your employees?
 More importantly, is it convenient for your clients?

 If the location of your office is far away or difficult to get to, it could effect your clients wanting to work with you.
 Face-to-face meetings are very important, if the location of your office causes you to lose that, it could hurt your business.